Luos-io/Documentation/src/pages/software/json-api.md

 }
 ```

-You can use the exact same JSON object structure to send data to containers.
+You can use the exact same JSON object structure to send data to services.

-Here is the list of all values that can be used by containers:
+Here is the list of all values that can be used by services:

 |Value name|Definition|
 |:---:|:---:|